agrc/gis.utah.gov/discover/license/index.md

 ### Background
 {: .text-left}

-At the beginning of 2015, a coalition of state, regional, and local government agencies purchased a license to Google's high resolution (6 inch pixels) aerial photography (_read the original post about the acquisition [here]({{site.baseurl}}{% post_url 2015-02-02-utah-acquires-high-resolution-aerial-photography-license %})_).
+At the beginning of 2015, a coalition of state, regional, and local government agencies purchased a license to Google's high resolution (6 inch pixels) aerial photography (_read the original post about the [acquisition]({% post_url 2015-02-02-utah-acquires-high-resolution-aerial-photography-license %})_).
 This license allows **Utah's cities, counties, special districts, state agencies, K12/Higher ed, and tribes** to use the imagery in web and desktop mapping applications through a streaming web service or, where needed, on-premise from locally-stored files.
 The license also allows **use by contractors and formal partners of the immediate licensees**.

-The imagery is hosted in Google's cloud and delivered as WMS and WTMS Open Geospatial Consortium (OGC) services via AGRC's **[Discover]({{ "/discover" | prepend: site.baseurl }})** basemap and imagery server.
+The imagery is hosted in Google's cloud and delivered as WMS and WTMS Open Geospatial Consortium (OGC) services via AGRC's **[Discover]({% link discover/index.html %})** basemap and imagery server.
 The original `.jp2` imagery tiles can be downloaded or obtained from AGRC, which keeps a master set of the imagery files.

 ### Who Qualifies?
 {: .text-left}